 2) In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 GASB Statement No. 89 establishes accounting requirements for interest cost incurred before the end of construction period.
-The new standard is effective for periods beginning after December 15, 2020.
-The Enterprise adopted the provisions of Statement No. 89 in fiscal year 2022.
+The new

-Notes to Financial Statements

-June 30, 2022 and 2021

-(Dollars in thousands, unless otherwise stated)
+Notes to Financial Statements June 30, 2022 and 2021 (Dollars in thousands, unless otherwise stated)